Sole Trader vs Limited Company Tax Calculator

 More disadvantages of trading as a Sole Trader vs Limited Company…

 - Having a limited company can create significant tax advantages.
-That’s because it pays tax on its profit at just 20%.
-These are a lot lower than the higher rates of personal tax (40%).
-However, when the funds are extracted from the company extra tax or national insurance charges may arise.
+That’s because it pays tax on its profit at just 19% (small profits).
+This is a lot lower than the higher rates of personal tax (40%).
+However, when you take money from the company you usually pay tax on it.
+For example, you pay tax at 0% or 8.75% or more when you take dividends from a company.

-- If a sole trader leaves profit in the business there is no tax advantage – he/she is still fully taxed on all of the profit made.
-One can leave profit in a limited company by paying less dividends or salaries which will save the owner tax.
+- If a sole trader leaves profit in the business there is no tax advantage.
+He/she pays tax all of the profit made.
+A shareholder can leave profit in a limited company by paying less dividends or salaries which will save the owner tax.

 Main advantages of using a Sole Trader vs Limited Company…

 - Accounts are optional for a sole trader.
-Although you may need accounts for mortgages etc. A limited company must prepare annual accounts which have to be filed at Companies House.
+Although you may need accounts for mortgages etc. A limited company must prepare and file annual accounts at Companies House.
 These are available for public inspection as is other information about the company.
+There are plans to make a small company’s profit and loss account available to the public.

 - A sole trader does not have to comply with Company Law.
-Directors are personally subject to company regulations and can be fined or found guilty of a criminal offence for failing to comply.
+Directors are personally subject to company regulations.
+Directors receive fines and/or a criminal offence for failing to comply.

 - Sole traders can just cease trading and inform HMRC.
 It’s more complicated to wind up a company.